Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

 The agents communicate with each other through telephone calls.
 During a call between two agents $x$ and $y$, they exchange all the secrets that they knew before the call.
 So if a call takes place the binary relation $S$ may grow.

 A \emph{call} or telephone call is a pair $(x,y)$ of agents $x,y \in A$ for which we write $xy$.
 Agent $x$ is the \emph{caller} and agent $y$ is the \emph{callee}.
 Given call $xy$, call $yx$ is the \emph{dual call}.
 An agent $x$ is \emph{involved} in a call $yz$ iff $y=x$ or $z=x$.
 A \emph{call sequence} is defined by induction: the empty sequence $\epsilon$ is a call sequence.
 If $\sigma$ is a call sequence and $xy$ is a call, then $\sigma;xy$ is a call sequence.
 Let $S$ be the secret relation between agents and $\sigma$ a call sequence.
-The result of applying $\sigma$ to $S$ is defined recursively as: We write $|\sigma|$ to denote the length of a call sequence, $\sigma[i]$ for the $i$th call of the sequence, $\sigma|i$ for the first $i$ calls of the sequence, and $\sigma_x$ for the subsequence of $\sigma$ that only contains calls involving $x$.
+The result of applying $\sigma$ to $S$ is defined recursively by